f-fathurrahman/ffr-LFDFT/api_tests/init_1d/README.md

-Test subroutines to initialize basis functions.
+Example of how to initialize LFs and grid points associated with them.